-Summer vacation had flown by fast.
-It was August and an upcoming visit from Gus meant Mama would be in a foul mood until he arrived to pick me up and fuming mad for several days after he’d brought me home and left.
+Summer vacation had drifted by with the whim of a monarch.
+It was August and an upcoming visit from Gus meant Mama’s mood would be foul until he arrived to pick me up and remain as such for days after he’d brought me home and gone on his way.

 “He should be ashamed to show his face around here,” Mama said.
 She’d long forgotten she had once loved him.
 He’d been mean-spirited when it came to Mama and she took exception to him coming and going from our lives.
 I understood this as normal.
 It was all I’d ever known or at least all I could remember of my mother and father’s relationship.
 Nevertheless, I was happy to see him when I could.
 I’m not sure why.
 He rarely showed any of us affection and insisted we call him Gus, rather than Daddy or Papa.
 I assumed he loved us and just didn’t know how to show it.
 Ruth Ann assured me that wasn’t the case.

 “Gus’ll never change.
 If he stopped coming around, we’d all be better off,” Ruth Ann proclaimed.
 Hearing that, made me so mad once, I chucked a book at her.
 She threw a boot that landed square on my forehead, and we broke into an all-out brawl.
 Mama stormed into the room and pulled Ruth Ann off me and whipped me.
 Without asking, she knew I had started the fight.

 When she left the room, I closed the bedroom door to escape what I knew she would say next, “Jo, your daddy’s not worth fighting your sister over.”

 I woke up the next morning still angry but looking forward to what the day had waiting.
 It was my fifteenth birthday.
 Gus had promised he’d pick me up and take me school shopping.
 That meant a lot since he hadn’t bought me anything in a long time.
 I looked forward to proving Mama wrong.
 I also looked forward to spending time with him.